weinman/cnn_lstm_ctc_ocr/FAQ.md

-% Frequently Asked Questions
+# Frequently Asked Questions

 ## Test results aren't good.
 What's wrong?

 The default training schedule in the provided `Makefile` is likely to get caught in a bad local minimum.
-See (this comment)[https://github.com/weinman/cnn_lstm_ctc_ocr/issues/42#issuecomment-428791521] and (this example result)[https://github.com/weinman/cnn_lstm_ctc_ocr/issues/42#issuecomment-428793851] in the issues for ideas on how to solve this problem.
+See [this comment](https://github.com/weinman/cnn_lstm_ctc_ocr/issues/42#issuecomment-428791521) and [this example result](https://github.com/weinman/cnn_lstm_ctc_ocr/issues/42#issuecomment-428793851) in the issues for ideas on how to solve this problem.

 ## Is there a pretrained model available?